dufourgilles/knx-ip/README.md

 writeable component.

 In the example below, we attempt to discover the knx gateway using the KNXClient.startDiscovery function.
+Use the ip address or the interface name of the local machine on which you run the discovery.
+If you have multiple interfaces, make sure to use the one that is connected to your knx gateway.
 Once the gateway is identified, we setup a tunnel using the knxSocket.connect() method.
 We then read the status (on or off) of a lamp with knx address 1.2.15 and then switch the lamp on, read the status again before switching the lamp off.

 ```javascript
 const {KNXTunnelSocket, DataPoints, KNXAddress} = require("knx-ip");

 // Create tunnel socket with source knx address 1.1.100